magehost/performance-dashboard/README.md

-MageHost Performance Dashboard Extension for Magento 2
+Performance Dashboard Extension for Magento 2 - by MageHost.pro
 =====================

 # Install #